ppy/osu-wiki/wiki/Tournaments/TWC/2021/en.md

 4. The top 2 teams of each group will move on to the Knock-Out Stages.
    - This may change with the actual Group Stage setup.

-5. Following stages are double elimination stages.
+5. The following stages are double elimination stages.
 This means that the winner moves to the next stage and the losing team gets moved to the Loser bracket.

 6. Based on [this image](/wiki/shared/stages-visual.png), the stages are split up into the following: